|born on||11 January 1814 at 16:00 (= 4:00 PM )|

 - friend relationship with Huxley, Thomas (born 4 May 1825)

-- (has as) boss relationship with Edward VII, King of England (born 9 November 1841).
+- (has as) boss relationship with Edward VII, King of the United Kingdom (born 9 November 1841).
 Notes: He was his surgeon in ordinary

-- (has as) boss relationship with Victoria, Queen of England (born 24 May 1819).
+- (has as) boss relationship with Victoria, Queen of the United Kingdom (born 24 May 1819).
 Notes: He was her surgeon extraordinary

 Sy Scholfield quotes his father's letter in "Sir James Paget: the rise of clinical surgery" by Shirley Roberts (Royal Society of Medicine Services, 1989), pp. 9-10: "11th January 1814, at 4 o'clock in the afternoon."